Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 #### Crypt 18

 The stone door of this crypt has been carefully laid to one side.
 Through the swirly mists of the perpetual fog, freshly engraved letters spell out the words "[[4.
-World Almanac/NPCs/Ireena Kolyana (COS).md\|Ireena Kolyana]]: Wife."
+World Almanac/NPCs/Ireena Kolyana.md\|Ireena Kolyana]]: Wife."

 The crypt is empty and has been swept clean.
 This is where Strahd intends to keep Ireena once he turns her into a vampire spawn.